 Here’s the harsh truth; our brains are not designed for multitasking.
 We are physiologically incapable of it.
 Your employer may not like this, but there’s no getting around the science.
 Aside from thinking and breathing, our brains cannot do more than one thing at a time well.
 When you’re “multitasking,” you’re switching your brain’s focus back and forth between multiple items and expecting your brain to remember where you were on each thing when you get back to it.
 This requires more energy and wastes time because your brain needs to reorient to each item.
 Instead, do one thing until it’s complete and then move on to the next whenever possible.

 Mindfulness may seem like a fad word right now, but it’s much more than that.
 It’s also much more than meditation.
 It’s a way of being, of focusing on each moment and what you’re doing without judgment.
 Many books and other resources help you shift to being more mindful.
 One we like is Silk and Sonder’s guided monthly planners.
 You are developing mental wellness and a commitment to bettering yourself through journaling, goal planning, and habit tracking.
 Each day has mindfulness action you can take and space to record your thoughts and observations.

 Turn Off the Tech

 In today’s society, we’re constantly connected—computers, tablets, smartphones, etc. We can be almost anywhere and have a constant stream of information flowing at us.
 While this may seem like a good thing, our brains aren’t wired for it.
 They need a break.
-Just like those tech devices start acting wonky when they need a reboot, so do our brains.
-Turn off the tech and give your devices and your brain a much-needed rest.
+Just like those tech devices start acting erratic when they need a reboot, so do our brains.
+Turn off or silence the tech and give your devices and brain much-needed rest.

 Schedule and Take Breaks